The Advice Dorset Partnership

-What are the benefits of joining the Advice Dorset Partnership?
+What are the benefits of signing up to the Advice Dorset Partnership?

-Member organisations will be part of a network of advice organisations in Bournemouth, Dorset and Poole with opportunities to share information and good practice, network and support each other and participate in collaborative working, specifically:
+Organisations will be part of a network of advice organisations in both Dorset Council area and the Bournemouth, Christchurch and Poole Council area, with opportunities to share information and good practice, network and support each other and participate in collaborative working, specifically:

 - Receive updates from the Advice Dorset Partnership steering group

 - Have opportunities to take part in collaborative working